Stocks fall to cap chaotic week driven by fears about banks

-NEW YORK (AP) — A whipsaw week for Wall Street closed with drops for stocks Friday as worries worsened about the banking industry and fears rose that it could drag the economy into a recession.
+NEW YORK (AP) — Stocks fell Friday to end a whipsaw week on Wall Street amid rising fear among investors that turmoil in the banking industry could drag the economy into a recession.

 The S&P 500 sank 1.1%, cutting into its gain for the week.
 The Dow Jones Industrial Average lost 384 points, or 1.2%, while the Nasdaq composite fell 0.7%.

 Markets around the world churned this past week as worries rose following the second- and third-largest U.S. bank failures in history.
-Just a day earlier, markets rallied in relief after two banks in investors’ crosshairs bolstered their cash holdings.
+On Thursday, markets rallied in relief after two banks in investors’ crosshairs bolstered their cash holdings.

 But on Friday, some of the hope washed out, and the pair went back to falling.
 In Switzerland, Credit Suisse shares dropped 8%.
 On Wall Street, shares of First Republic Bank sank nearly 33% to bring their plunge for the week to 71.8%.